The Mediterranean comes to Walt Disney World@ at Disney’s Riviera Resort

 Topolino’s Terrace high atop the resort offers fantastic views (time it right and you’ll have a view of both the Epcot and Disney’s Hollywood Studios nighttime shows) where a restaurant, a bar, and an outside terrace bar await.
 The popular French-style character breakfast with Mickey and his Friends is the morning treat while Riviera dining in the evening features Mediterranean cuisine.

 There’s also Primo Piatto, a quick-service restaurant with an Italian flare near the waterfront, and the adjoining Bar Riva with indoor and outdoor seating.

 Let Us Help You in Planning an Extraordinary Luxury Disney Vacation!

 The expert travel advisors at Glass Slipper Concierge® will work with you to create the perfectly planned Disney trip of a lifetime, making sure nothing is left to chance.
 Please submit an online consultation request to begin.

 Cara Goldsbury is the author of The Luxury Guide to Disney Vacations.
-She is Chief Executive Concierge at Glass Slipper Concierge®, a travel agency specializing in selling luxury Disney vacations, and has appeared as a leading Disney expert on two Travel Channel specials, Disney Splurge! and Disney Royalty.
-She has also been cited numerous times in national news articles, in such notable publications as The New York Times, New York Post, Travel Weekly, and Forbes Traveler, as an expert on the Walt Disney World® Resort.
+She is Chief Executive Concierge at Glass Slipper Concierge®, a travel agency specializing in selling luxury Disney vacations.
+She has appeared as a leading Disney expert on two Travel Channel specials, Disney Splurge! and Disney Royalty, and has been cited numerous times in national news articles, in such notable publications as The New York Times, New York Post, Travel Weekly, and Forbes Traveler, as an expert on the Walt Disney World® Resort.
 Visit her Luxury Travel & Life blog at Cara Goldsbury.com.